openstack-archive/sahara/doc/source/userdoc/hdp_plugin.rst

 -------------------------------
 HDFS NameNode High Availability (Using the Quorum Journal Manager) can be deployed automatically with HDP 2.0.6.
-Currently the only way to deploy it is through the command line client (python-saharaclient) or Sahara REST API by simply adding the following cluster_configs parameter in the cluster's JSON :
+Currently the only way to deploy it is through the command line client (python-saharaclient) or sahara REST API by simply adding the following cluster_configs parameter in the cluster's JSON :

 .. sourcecode:: cfg